-Here, we develop an approach that allows the consideration of two classes of stability measures: standard, “raw” stability, which can be strongly driven by growth rate, and “corrected” stability, which controls for differences in growth rate and can be interpreted as most influenced by other factors, such as inherent ecological differences in the disturbance regime or in a community’s response to that regime.
-These two measures of stability can be used in concert together when comparing ecosystem stability in a synthetic context.
+Here, we develop an approach that partitions stability into two classes of measures: standard, “realized” stability, which can be strongly driven by growth rate, and the proposed “intrinsic” stability, which controls for differences in growth rate.
+The intrinsic stability can be interpreted as most influenced by other factors, such as inherent ecological differences in the disturbance regime or in a population’s response to that regime.
+The intrinsic stability measures proposed here are not designed or intended to replace the realized stability measures.
+Instead, we propose to use them in concert together when comparing ecosystem stability in a synthetic context.

+Realized stability is the most informative for questions relating to the management of ecosystems.
+For the purpose of comparing and contrasting ecosystems with more abstract questions in mind (e.g. do marine and terrestrial systems differ fundamentally in their stability), however, the intrinsic stability tells us about whether the observed stability differences reflect inherent, fundamental differences between populations or can be simply explained by differences in growth rate.

+For example, it would be interesting to see whether the intrinsic stability is relatively constant across species for a particular disturbance type, as this would potentially allow to extrapolate from observations of stability of one species for a given disturbance type to other species using their growth rates.

-Specifically, in what follows, we: i) show how growth rate affects stability, using a simple conceptual model of a fast- and a slow-growing organism, ii) present a method to account for the effect of growth rate in the four functional stability metrics, and iii) apply our methods to an empirical data set to demonstrate the influence of growth rate in empirical data.
+Specifically, in what follows, we: i) show how growth rate affects stability, using a simple conceptual model of a fast- and a slow-growing organism, ii) present a method to partition the four functional stability metrics into realized and intrinsic stability, and iii) apply our methods to an empirical data set to demonstrate how realized and intrinsic stability differ in empirical data.
 We focus on four measures of functional stability (based on biomass): temporal stability, recovery, resilience, and resistance (Box 1).

 Box 1: Glossary of terms related to stability.